-THDA expects that the proceeds of the Issue 2023-2 Bonds will be used to: (i) finance (1) first lien single-family Program Loans (or participations therein) for single- family, owner-occupied housing (one to four dwelling units), and (2) Program Securities (or participations therein), as defined in the General Resolution, (see Appendix D hereto therein,) backed by such Program Loans and guaranteed by Federal Mortgage Agencies (collectively, the "Issue 2023-2 Program Securities"); (ii) pay capitalized interest, if any; (iii) pay Costs of Issuance, Underwriters' Fees and other transaction costs; and (iv) make a deposit to the Bond Reserve Fund, if required.
+THDA expects that the proceeds of the Issue 2023-1 Bonds will be used to: (i) finance (1) first lien single-family Program Loans (or participations therein) for single- family, owner-occupied housing (one to four dwelling units), and (2) Program Securities (or participations therein), as defined in the General Resolution, (see Appendix D hereto) backed by such Program Loans and guaranteed by Federal Mortgage Agencies (collectively, the "Issue 2023-1 Program Securities"); (ii) pay capitalized interest, if any; (iii) pay Costs of Issuance, Underwriters' Fees and other transaction costs; and (v) make a deposit to the Bond Reserve Fund, if required.
 See "APPLICATION OF BOND PROCEEDS."
-The terms and conditions of Program Loans and Program Securities financed with amounts made available by the issuance of the Offered Bonds are described below and herein under the caption "RESIDENTIAL FINANCE PROGRAM LOANS - Description of Residential Finance Program Loans", in Appendix B-2, and in Appendix G.
+The terms and conditions of Program Loans and Program Securities are described herein under the caption "RESIDENTIAL FINANCE PROGRAM LOANS - Description of Residential Finance Program Loans", in Appendix B-2, and in Appendix G.